banana-j/bananaj/README.md

 # Introduction

-bananaj provides an Java wrapper for the MailChimp API 3.0.
-It is possible access your MailChimp data through Java.
+bananaj provides a Java wrapper for the MailChimp API 3.0.
+It is possible programmatically access most MailChimp features such as managing audiences, generate campaigns, and get report data.

 # How to use

 ## Add to your project
 This is still in alpha.
+Some of the methods and models are subject to change in future builds.
 If you encounter some bugs or issues, please feel free to report them to the [Issues section](https://github.com/banana-j/bananaj/issues).

 Add this dependency to your pom.xml to use **bananaj** in your project.
 ```